- A digital doorman system is a great way to manage visitors and control property access remotely.

 - Virtual Doorman: Virtual Doorman is a mobile doorman provider based in New York City that provides software, hardware, and a team of off-site call center operators.

 - Cloud-based video intercom system: A video intercom system can also provide remote doorman services.
 When visitors arrive at the building, they can video call an on- or off-site staff member or a resident directly.
 Residents/staff may use a mobile device or an in-unit device to unlock the door remotely.
+Further, the best video intercom systems pair with a front desk station software that empowers staff to view live video feed of the intercoms at any time and communicate with tenants and visitors from anywhere in the world.

 Watch how ButterflyMX works: